Neoliberalism

 It’s now four years since the report by a panel led by Wheeler recommended that a great deal more knowledge was needed about the many risks of hydraulic fracturing before the controversial practise be allowed in Nova Scotia.
 A few weeks later, the government of Stephen McNeil passed a bill to place a legal moratorium on fracking in the province.

 But the matter has hardly been laid to rest, and certainly not by die-hard proponents of fracking, who have been popping up all over the province this year.
-Continue reading “Pig in a poke”: die-hard proponents want to open Nova Scotia to fracking

 Read more

 This is the last in a series of four articles on the 21st century push for mining and quarrying in Nova Scotia.
 Earlier versions of these articles appeared in May and June 2018 in the Halifax Examiner and the Cape Breton Spectator.
-(I am pleased to say that this series of four articles has been shortlisted for an Atlantic Journalism Award in Excellence in Digital Journalism: Enterprise/Longform.)
+(I am pleased to say that this series of four articles earned a silver Atlantic Journalism Award in Excellence in Digital Journalism: Enterprise/Longform.)

 How the mining lobby is working to undermine environmental protection in Nova Scotia